Advanced Trigger Point Therapy By Clinical Physiotherapists

 Proper assessment of all underlying issues is critical to complete recovery.
 In short, patients who suffer from recurrent radicular pain patterns need to have proper assessments of their myofascial points and other possible root causes of pain.
-To recover from the radicular pain, you will need to have the actual cause of pain addressed as well as the myofascial points that emerged in the associated parts.
+To recover from the radicular pain, you will need to have the actual cause of pain addressed and the myofascial points that emerged in the associated parts.

 Why Myofascial Points & TP Cause Trouble?

 Your body’s natural response to stressful events is to protect itself.
 It does that by modifying how you move, sit, or stand.
 However, there are instances, which put additional demands on your muscles, ligaments, tendons, and joints.
 Additional demands or stress on the body leads to awkward adaptability awkward.
-An example of awkward adaptability is moments in which you feel more comfortable in a poor sitting position versus a proper sitting position.
+An example of awkward adaptability is when you feel more comfortable in a poor sitting position than a proper sitting position.
 Poor sitting posture is one of the common causes of myofascial trigger points.
 So, next time you feel more comfortable in a poor sitting position, it may be due to additional stresses you have placed on your musculoskeletal systems.

-The most widely recognized spot for a myofascial point is in the muscle of the lower back called the Quadratus Lumborum (QL), which is found along the side of your spine, running towards the top of your hips (iliac crest).
+The most widely recognized spot for a myofascial point is in the lower back muscle called the Quadratus Lumborum (QL), which is found along the side of your spine, running towards the top of your hips (iliac crest).
 The presence of a myofascial syndrome in the Quadratus Lumborum leads to alterations in your spinal biomechanics.
 Any alternations in proper alignment of the spine place undue stresses on both the spinal joints and spinal discs.